ORCID/ORCID-Source/orcid-model/src/main/resources/orcid-message-1.0.23.md

-# Summary of API Changes from 1.0.21 to 1.0.22
+# Summary of API Changes from 1.0.22 to 1.0.23

-* Added language code for works.
+* New work types
-* Added a translated title field to add a title in an alternate language
+* Added work subtypes
-* Added a country field
+* It is still possible to add works with the old types if you use an older message version